 I had this whole post written previously and then hit some random button that deleted the whole block.
 Awesome.
 That about sums up how things are going right now.
 Although, until a few days ago, I thought I was feeling better and now that I've been at a full dose instead of a half dose of my meds that was taking the edge off.
 But....really....probably not.
 Sometimes that stuff is smoke and mirrors and things happen indicating that I'm not well all things considered.
 I think this is more anxiety than depression because I have energy, I'm doing my normal routine stuff and enjoying activities.
 I feel like I'm in high alert much of the time though...so...anxiety.
-Case in point, on my travels, I had a couple of eff-it nights, once by myself and once with colleagues.
+Case in point, on my travels, I had a couple of eff-it night.
 I drank too much and gave myself a hangover.
-And, if I'm totally honest, having a slight hangover on the weekends has been a somewhat regular occurrence over the past few weeks.
 Not doing well = coping.

 A few updates to put this all in perspective from my last post:

 I traveled two weeks in a row - one shorter trip and one long trip that got longer when my flight back was delayed by 3 hours and I luckily managed to get on a flight that left a mere 2 hours after my regularly scheduled flight.
 That was a bummer.